TheWover/donut/docs/readme.md

 Additional features are left as exercises to the reader.
 I would personally recommend:

 * Add environmental keying
-* Make donut polymorphic by seeding obfuscating *payload* every time shellcode is generated
+* Make donut polymorphic by obfuscating *payload* every time shellcode is generated
 * Integrate donut as a module into your favorite RAT/C2 Framework

 ## Disclaimers